-Glen Burnie Man Charged In Series Of Package Thefts
+Woman Finds Stolen Goods Being Sold On Facebook, Leads Police To Alleged Porch Pirate

 They identified the seller and searched his home, where various property items and packaging materials were recovered.

+“We recovered as a result of the search warrant multiple items; three of them belonged to the original victim.
+So we are looking for other victims who may have had property stolen from them,” Anne Arundel County Police spokesperson Marc Limansky said.

-32-year-old Anthony Michael Tompros, of Glen Burnie, was arrested and has been charged with three counts of theft.
+Anthony Michael Tompros, 32, of Glen Burnie, was arrested and has been charged with three counts of theft.
+Police said more charges could be coming.

 Detectives believe Tompros may be involved in other package thefts.